-Caught up with Dave Daugherty, Chairman of the Board for Clarus Broadband to gain insight into his thought processes on a personal and business level.
+In today’s post, we caught up with Dave Daugherty, Chairman of the Board for Clarus Broadband, to gain insight into his thought processes on a personal and business level.

 What are you most proud of?

-Not sure that pride is the right handle, but its close.
-After 65 years of living and 40 some odd years of career, I believe in servant leadership.
+I’m not sure that “pride” is the right handle, but it’s close.
+After 65 years of living and some 40-odd years of career, I believe in servant leadership.
 This is a personal philosophy born through years of experience and observing people.
-The most immediately rewarding thing we can do as human beings is helping others.
-The fact that Clarus Broadband is in the business of connecting the world to underserved, geographically remote communities is a critically important service.
-The internet is a significant conduit for the flow of information, goods and services to and from the communities we serve.
+The most immediately rewarding thing we can do as human beings is to help others.
+I’m proud of the fact that Clarus Broadband is in the business of connecting the world to under-served, geographically remote communities, because this is a critically important service.
+High-speed internet is a significant conduit for the flow of information, goods, and services to and from the communities we serve.
 Clarus provides a ready source of illumination in a world increasingly challenged by darkness and misinformation.
-I am very proud of Clarus, our mission and the company of people assembled to help make the world a brighter, more welcoming place for our subscribers.
+I am very proud of Clarus, our mission, and the company of people assembled to help make the world a brighter and more welcoming place for our subscribers.

 Who are your role models/mentors?
 Why?

 I tend to follow servant leaders like Jack Welch and Charles R. Swindoll.
 They teach through example and have left a powerful legacy of achievement and contribution.
 They have set indelible examples of success for the rest of us to follow.

 What is your favorite book(s) that you have read this year?

 For anyone with a good imagination, reading is a means of cleansing the intellectual palate.
 I find that reading improves my perspective and clarity of thought.
 My reading list includes fiction and non-fiction writers and helps enhance my understanding and appreciation of my values, critical thinking, and sound judgment.
 My favorite authors include Jack Welch, David Eddings, Robert Heinlein and Clive Cussler.